markelog/pingdom-operator/readme.md

 $ cd pingdom-operator
 ```

-Apply all suplementary kubernetes configs in order to set up the operator –
+Apply all supplementary kubernetes configs in order to set up the operator –

 ```sh
 $ make setup
 ```

-It is recommended to also set up secret for the check too, also see an [example](https://github.com/markelog/pingdom-operator/blob/master/deploy/example_secret.yaml).

-But if you couldn't be bother with it :), you can set up your credentials right in the checks (the one above) definition.
+It is recommended to also set up secret for the check too (see an [example](https://github.com/markelog/pingdom-operator/blob/8b64fad921dbaf455b11f13f48f81b2abc7f5fa8/deploy/example_secret.yaml)).
+But if you couldn't be bothered with it :), you can set up your credentials right in the check definition (see the last paragraph).

-So execute either –
+Set up the deployment for the operator, so execute either –

 ```sh
 $ kubectl apply -f ./deploy/operator.yaml